calder12/wordpress-headless-base/README.md

 ## Functions.php / Gutenberg

 The theme also disables the Gutenberg plugin for posts and pages in functions.php.
-This is purely a functional choice and you can renable it by removing lines 6 & 7 from functions.php
+This is purely a personal choice and you can renable it by removing lines 6 & 7 from functions.php

 ## DOTenv